Functional renormalization group for extremely correlated electrons: Results

 \subsection{Equation of state}

 The electronic equation of state $\mu = \mu (n, T)$ for selected temperatures is shown in Fig.~\ref{fig:muofn} (a), with the equations of state for free electrons and in the atomic limit for comparison.
 Here, it is notable that as the temperature is lowered, the chemical potential is renormalized ever stronger away from the atomic limit $ \mu_0 $, which is our initial condition, for almost all densities.
 At small densities, the chemical potential of the $ t $ model converges to the free-electron equation of state for all temperatures.
 However, upon increasing the density, deviations from the free electron gas set in quickly, culminating in a crossing of zero.
 This change of sign already happens in the atomic limit at $ n = 2/3 $ and is a direct consequence of the holon algebra.
 Upon lowering the temperature and incorporating the hopping, the crossing is shifted towards $ n \approx 0.529 $ at $ T = 0.14 t $.
 Note that this density roughly corresponds to the region with the strongest antiferromagnetic stripe fluctuations; see Fig.~\ref{fig:magsuz} (f).
 A similar value has been obtained in Ref.~\cite{Khatami2014}.
+Likewise, a parton mean-field approximation \cite{Kumar2008} predicts that the critical point for the Nagaoka state is at $ n = 1 / 2 $ and $ \mu = 0 $.

 Figure~\ref{fig:muofn} (b) shows the chemical potential as function of temperature for various densities.
 The values of the chemical potential can be associated with the nature of the ground state into which the system evolves as we lower the temperature.
 The greenish-blue lines at negative values of the chemical potential flow into the paramagnetic ground state.
 The purple-pink lines on the other hand are situated at positive values and belong to densities where ferromagnetic order eventually develops.
 Stripe ordering occurs near $ \mu = 0 $.
 Going from high to low temperatures, $ | \mu ( T ) | $ initially decreases for all densities.
 We attribute this to the density-dependent reduction of the electronic bandwidth $ W $ with temperature that we discuss in Sec.~\ref{sec:Z_and_W}.
 It is also noteworthy that for all densities, the slope of $ \mu ( T ) $ changes at low temperature.
 At small densities, in the paramagnetic regime, the downturn merely signifies the approach to the free electron limit; compare Fig.~\ref{fig:muofn} (a).
 Here, we expect Fermi liquid physics; see also Sec.~\ref{sec:PM}.
 Then the band structure freezes out at sufficiently low temperature (compare the bandwidth in Fig.~\ref{fig:bandwidthofn} below), so that the chemical potential has to decrease with temperature to maintain constant density.
 On the other hand, the upturn at large, ferromagnetic densities is likewise to be expected.
 This is because at half-filling, $ n = 1 $, the particle-hole symmetry of the Hubbard model implies $ \mu = U / 2 $, which diverges at $ U = \infty $.
 Hence, we expect the chemical potential of the $ t $ model to flow to large positive values at large densities, which is also visible also in Fig.~\ref{fig:muofn} (a).